resmushit/wordpress-plugin/readme.txt

 == Frequently Asked Questions ==

+= How does reSmush.it Image Optimizer compare to other image optimization plugins (e.g. Smush, Imagify, TinyPNG, Kraken, EWWW, Optimole)?

+reSmush.it Image Optimizer offers advanced image optimization and provides many of the premium features you'll find in competing services for free.
+Plus, we've earned a reputation for being the best free, fast and easy image optimization plugin out there:-)

-= How great is reSmush.it ? =
+= How great is reSmush.it? =

-Since we've optimized more than 15,000,000,000 pictures, we've risen new skills.
-Our service is still in development to bring you new crazy functionalities.
+Since we have optimized more than 25,000,000,000 images, we have acquired new skills.
+Our service is still in development to bring you new useful features.

-= What about WebP and next generation image formats ? =
+= What about WebP and next-generation image formats? =

-We're working on a new offer to bring you the best of these new features.
-Please be patient, it will come soon :)
+We are working on a new offer to give you the best of these new features.
+Please be patient, it will be coming soon :)

-= Is there an "Optimize on upload" feature ? =
+= Is there a function "Optimize on upload"? =

-Absolutely, this feature is enabled for all new pictures to be added, and can be disabled on will.
+Absolutely, this function is activated for all newly added images and can be deactivated if desired.

-= Is there a CRON feature ? =
+= Is there a CRON function? =

-Yes, for big (and even for small) media Libraries, you can optimize your pictures using Cronjobs.
+Yes, you can optimize your images with cronjobs for large (and also for small) media libraries.

-= Can I choose an optimisation level ? =
+= Can I choose an optimization level? =

-Yes, by default the optimization level is set at 92.
-But you can optimize more your pictures by reducing this optimization level.
+Yes, by default the optimization level is set to 92.
+However, you can further optimize your images by reducing the optimization level.

-= Can I go back to my original pictures ? =
+= Can I return to my original images? =

-Yes, by excluding/reverting this asset you'll have your original image available.
+Yes, by excluding/reverting this asset, you will have your original image available again.

-= Is it possible to exclude some pictures from the optimizer ? =
+= Is it possible to exclude some images from the optimizer? =

 Yes, since version 0.1.2, you can easily exclude an asset from the optimizer.

-= Have I a risk to lose my existing pictures ? =
+= Am I at risk of losing my existing images? =

-Nope ! reSmush.it Image Optimizer creates a copy of the original pictures, and will perform optimizations only on copies.
+No! reSmush.it Image Optimizer creates a copy of the original images and performs optimizations only on the copies.

-= Is it free ? =
+= Is it free? =

 Yes !
-Absolutely free, the only restriction is to send images below 5MB.
+Absolutely free, the only restriction is that the images must not be larger than 5 MB.

 == Screenshots ==